AIIMS starts screening children for Covaxin trials

-New Delhi: The screening of children for trial of Covaxin, India's first indigenously developed COVID-19 vaccine, among those aged between 2 and 18 started at the AIIMS in New Delhi on Monday.
+New Delhi: The screening of children for trial of Covaxin, India''s first indigenously developed COVID-19 vaccine, among those aged between 2 and 18 started at the AIIMS here on Monday.

-Kindly note that this image has been posted for representational purposes only.
-Photograph: Manvender Vashist/PTI Photo

 The trial on children has already started at AIIMS Patna to see if the Bharat Biotech jab is suitable for children.